mhamann/songshow-converter/README.md

 ## Usage
 - Clone this repo to your local machine
-- Extract your SongShow Plus database into a folder somewhere SongShow stores its files on disk somewhere - usually `C:\Users\Public\Public Documents\R-Technics\SongShow Plus\Songs`, so it's just a matter of copying them around to the right place.
+- Extract your SongShow Plus database into a folder somewhere (SongShow stores its files on disk somewhere - usually `C:\Users\Public\Public Documents\R-Technics\SongShow Plus\Songs`, so it's just a matter of copying them around to the right place.
 I recommend you work with a copy just in case.)
 - Create a folder where you want the exported files to be stored
 - Edit the section in `song_converter.py` marked **BEGIN CONFIGURATION** as follows:
-  - Set `IMPORT_DIR` to the location where your SongShow files are stored.
+  - Set `IMPORT_DIR` to the path where your SongShow files are stored.
-  - Set `EXPORT_DIR` to the location where the converted files should be created.
+  - Set `EXPORT_DIR` to the path where the converted files should be created.
   - Set `OUTPUT_MODE` to either `text` or `xml` depending on which format you need.

 - Now, just run the script from a terminal like this: